kholbekj/eggstatic/content/about_this_site.md

 # About this site
-This site was made with the minimalistic Eggstatic template.
+This site was made with the minimalistic Parchment template.

 Static sites generally come in two flavors:
 - Written as HTML, and served
 - Written as templates, and built by a generator (such as jekyll, hugo, gatsby)

-Eggstatic takes a middleway - you author content in markdown, but serve a single html file which does the parsing of markdown into html on the fly.
+Parchment takes a middleway - you author content in markdown, but serve a single html file which does the parsing of markdown into html on the fly.

 ## Tradeoffs